raspberrypi/documentation/configuration/pin-configuration.md

 As of 15 July 2014, the Raspberry Pi firmware supports custom default pin configurations through a user-provided Device Tree blob file.
 To find out whether your firmware is recent enough, please run `vcgencmd version`.

-## Actions on Device Pins during Boot sequence
+## Actions on device pins during boot sequence

-During the bootup sequence, the pins go through various actions.
+During the bootup sequence, the GPIO pins go through various actions.

-1. Power on.
-Pins default to inputs with default pulls.
-The default pulls for each pins are described in the [datasheet](../hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf)
+1. Power on — pins default to inputs with default pulls; the default pulls for each pin are described in the [datasheet](../hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf)
-2. Setting by the bootrom
+1. Setting by the bootrom
-3. Setting by bootcode.bin
+1. Setting by `bootcode.bin`
-4. Setting by dt-blob.bin (this page)
+1. Setting by `dt-blob.bin` (this page)
-5. Setting by the GPIO command in config.txt (see [here](config-txt/gpio.md))
+1. Setting by the GPIO command in `config.txt` (see [here](config-txt/gpio.md))
-6. Additional firmware pins (e.g. UARTS)
+1. Additional firmware pins (e.g. UARTS)
-7. Kernel/Device tree.
+1. Kernel/Device Tree

 On a soft reset the same procedure applies, except for default pulls, which are only applied on a Power On Reset.

 Note that it may take a few seconds to get from stage 1 to stage 4.
-During that time the GPIO may not be in the state expected by attached peripherals (as defined in dtblob.bin or config.txt).
-Since different GPIO's have different default pulls, chose a GPIO that defaults to pulls as required by the peripheral on reset, delay the peripherals startup until stage 4/5 will have been reached, or add an appropriate pullup/down resistor.
+During that time, the GPIO pins may not be in the state expected by attached peripherals (as defined in `dtblob.bin` or `config.txt`).
+Since different GPIO pins have different default pulls, you should do **one of the following** for your peripheral:
+* Choose a GPIO pins that defaults to pulls as required by the peripheral on reset
+* Delay the peripheral's startup until stage 4/5 has been reached
+* Add an appropriate pull-up/-down resistor

 ## Providing a custom Device Tree blob